Doctoral Programs

 Admission to Candidacy for Doctoral Degree

-After the qualifying examinations have been satisfactorily completed and all requirements have been verified by the Office of Research and Graduate Studies, the student will be admitted to candidacy.
+After the qualifying examinations have been satisfactorily completed and all requirements have been verified by the College of Graduate Studies, the student will be admitted to candidacy.

 Time Limitation for Degree